mautic/developer-documentation-new/docs/rest_api/contacts.rst

         }
     }

-The response will contain the score for the specified Point Group for the Contact.
+The response contains the score for the specified Point Group for the Contact.

 .. vale off